SOFIA-Data-Center/sofia_redux/docs/manuals/fifils/users/software_description.rst

      allowed ramp-averaged deviation from the expected grating position.
      Set to -1 to turn off filtering.

+   - *Pointing discard*: If set, ramps during a chop cycle with bad pointing are discarded.

+   - *Pointing directory*: Path to the directory containing the pointing error files used if pointing discard is set.

+   - *Pointing threshold*: The pointing threshold is specified as a fraction of the FWHM of the PSF.
+The slopes of ramps with a pointing error greater than the defined threshold are set to NaN.

 -  **Combine Nods**

    -  *Method for combining off-beam images*: For C2NC2 only: 'nearest'